-The cost involved with obtaining your Private Pilot License range from $7,500 and up.
+The cost involved with obtaining your Private Pilot License average $12,000 and up but may vary more or less depending on the student and the aircraft you wish to train in.
 This is a pay as you go program.
 There are Student Loans available through various sources.

 Discover what flight training offers by scheduling a discovery flight.
 Your flight instructor will allow you to fly the airplane to get a feel for how our aircraft flies.
 This is especially good for someone who has not yet been in a small aircraft, and/or for someone who wants to get to know the instructor better.
 After the flight, it is a good time to sit with your instructor to learn about the materials needed, lesson timing, equipment, and costs involved in becoming a pilot.

-HCA prefers to use the Sporty’s CBI as the primary tool for “ground school”.
-The kit consists of CD’s, each covering a particular topic.
-You complete lessons on your computer, at your own pace, then go “fly” that lesson with your instructor.
+HCA prefers to use a combination of various online and in person instruction as the primary tool for “ground school”.
+You can choose an online ground school of your choosing or meet one on one for in person ground schooling.
+Online lessons on your computer can be completed at your own pace, then go “fly” that lesson with your instructor.
 This allows you to learn faster, and retain, through repetition, more of the material presented.

 Start your Flying Lessons

 The fun begins!
 Learn the basic techniques such as climbs and descents, turns and banks, and takeoffs and landings.
 Your flight instructor will be right there with you explaining and demonstrating various maneuvers.

 Schedule your flying lessons using SkyScheduler, a web-based tool which allows you the convenience of scheduling online from anywhere.
 You’ll be able to see an instructor’s (and airplane’s) availability with the click of the mouse.